JSONFnBourne/home.arpa/README.md

 ## Security notes
 - No real passwords ship with this repo. **You must change all placeholder secrets** before any production use.
-- Self-signed TLS is the default for LDAP and the reverse proxy; integrate ACME or your own CA as needed.
+- Step-CA issues the host certificate by default; change the Step-CA passwords and rotate certs or swap to ACME as needed.
 - Inventory and generated vars are gitignored by default (`inventory/hosts.yml`, `group_vars/all/main.yml`).